ninadicara/Epicosm/README.md

 <p align="center"> ••• </p>

-### 1 What does it do?
+### 1 What does Epicosm do?
 Epicosm is a social media harvester, data manager and sentiment analyser.
-Currently, the platform uses Twitter as the data source and the sentiment analysis methods available are VADER, labMT and LIWC (you will need an LIWC dictionary for this).
+Currently, the platform uses Twitter as the data source and the sentiment analysis methods available are VADER, labMT and LIWC (you will need a licenced LIWC dictionary for this).
 You provide a list of users, and it will gather and store all tweets and metadata for each user.
-If you have a standard developer account, Epicosm can only retrieve the most 3,200 tweets from each user.
-With an approved academic researcher account, it can gather complete timeline histories from users.
+If you have a standard developer account, Epicosm can only retrieve at most 3,200 tweets from each user.
+With an approved academic researcher account, however, it can gather complete timeline histories from users.
 Images, videos and other attachments are stored as URLs.
-All information is stored by MongoDB.
-Harvesting can be iterated, for example once a week it can gather new tweets and add them to the database.
-As well as the full database, output includes a comma-separated-values (.csv) file, with the default fields being the user id number, the tweet id number, time and date, and the tweet content.
-Epicosm can also harvest the "following" list of users, but only to a depth of the last seven days (ie, *this approximates a users feed, or at least the pool of accounts from which the feed is built.*).
+All information is stored in a MongoDB data base.
+Harvesting can be repeated, for example once a week it can gather new tweets and add them to the data base.
+As well as the full database, output includes a comma delimited (.csv) file with, by default, the user id number, the tweet id number, time and date, and the tweet content.
+Epicosm can also harvest Tweets from accounts users are following, but only the last seven days.
+This is the pool of Tweets from which a user’s Twitter feed is built, although the actual Tweets seen are governed by Twitter’s own algorithms.

-You will need Twitter API credentials by having a developer account authorised by Twitter.
-Please see our [guide to getting an authorised account](https://github.com/DynamicGenetics/Epicosm/blob/master/Twitter_Authorisation.pdf), and there are further details on [Twitter documentation](developer.twitter.com/en/apply-for-access.html) for how to do this.
-As of summer 2021, Twitter are more stringent when issuing academic research accounts and you will need to clearly describe the research purposes and institutional backing of your work, but these provide significantly elevated API access rights. **You may find many guides for getting authorisation which are out of date!**
+To use Epicosm, you will need to get Twitter API credentials by [applying for a Twitter developer account](developer.twitter.com/en/apply-for-access.html).
+Academic users can apply for elevated access rights by providing a description of their research project, providing it meets Twitter’s criteria.

-Epicosm uses [MongoDB](https://www.mongodb.com/) for data management, and this must be installed before being running Epicosm.
-This can be done through downloading and installing from the MongoDB website, or it can be done in a Terminal window with the commands
+Epicosm uses [MongoDB](https://www.mongodb.com/) for data management, and you will need to [install this](https://www.mongodb.com/docs/manual/administration/install-community/) before running the software.
-`brew install mongodb` on a Mac
-`apt install mongodb` on Linux (Debian-based systems like Ubuntu).

 <p align="center"> ••• </p>

 ### 2 Running the Python scripts
 `epicosm.py` is the harvesting program.
+You can run it like this:

 `python epicosm.py [your run flags]`

-You must provide 2 files:
+Before running Epicosm, you must:
-1. a list of user screen names in a file called `user_list`.
-The user list must be a plain text file, with a single username (twitter screen name) per line.
-You can have the `@` symbol included or not, Epicosm with recognise either.
+1. Provide a list of user screen names in a file called `user_list` at the top level of the Epicosm directory.
+The user list must be a plain text file, with a single user name (twitter screen name) per line.
+You can start each name with the `@` symbol or not; Epicosm will recognise either.
-2. Twitter API credentials will need to be supplied, by editing the file `bearer_token.py` (further instructions inside file).
-You will need your own Twitter API token by having a developer account authorised by Twitter, and generating the required codes.
-Please see [our guide](https://github.com/DynamicGenetics/Epicosm/blob/master/Twitter_Authorisation.pdf), and there are further details on [Twitter documentation](developer.twitter.com/en/apply-for-access.html) on how to do this.
+2. You will also need to supply Twitter API credentials by editing the `bearer_token.py` file in the top level of the Epicosm directory (there are further instructions inside the file).
+This needs to be your own bearer token from your Twitter developer account.

-Please also see these further requirements.

-1. Put all repository files and your user list into their own folder.
-The python script must be run from the folder it is in.
-2. MongoDB version 4 or higher will need to be installed.
-It does not need to be running, the script will check MongoDB's status, and start it if it is not running.
-The working database will be stored in the folder where you place your local copy of this repository (not the default location of /data/db).
-For Linux and MacOS, use your package manager (eg. apt, yum, yast), for example:
+3. Install MongoDB version 4 or higher.
+It does not need to be running when you start Epicosm: the script will check MongoDB's status, and start it if it is not already running.
+The working data base will be stored in Epicosm’s top level directory.

-`apt install mongodb` (or `yum`, `brew` or other package manager as appropriate)

-3. The file `requirements.txt` contains the names of all the dependencies, and these can be simply installed with the command
+4. Install Epicosm’s Python dependencies.
+They are listed in the  `requirements.txt` file, and these can be installed with a command such as

 `pip3 install -r requirements.txt`

 <p align="center"> ••• </p>

 ### 3 Optional parameters
-When running the harvester, please specify what you want Epicosm to do:
+When running the harvester, you can use these options to tell Epicosm what to do:

 ```
-  --harvest      Harvest tweets from all users from a file called user_list (provided by you) with a single user per line.
+  --harvest      Harvest tweets from all user names in a file called user_list (with a single user per line)
   --get_follows  Create a database of the users that are being followed by the accounts in your user_list.
-(This process can be very slow, especially if your
+(This process can be very slow, especially if your users are each following a lot of accounts)
-                 users are prolific followers.)
-  --pseudofeed   Harvest recent tweets from the users being followed by a user.
-(This process can be very slow and take up a lot of storage, especially if
-                 your users are prolific followers.)
+  --pseudofeed   Harvest recent tweets from accounts followed by those in your user_list.
+(This process can be very slow and take up a lot of storage, especially if your users are following a lot of accounts.)
-  --repeat       Repeat the harvest every .
-This process will need to be put to the background to free your terminal prompt.
+  --repeat       Specify how often to repeat the harvest e.g. “—repeat 7” means repeat every seven days
-  --refresh      If you have a new user_list, this will tell Epicosm to switch to this list.
+  --refresh      If you have a new user_list, this will tell Epicosm to switch to this list
-  --start_db     Start the MongoDB daemon in this folder, but don't run any Epicosm processes.
+  --start_db     Start the MongoDB daemon in this folder, but don't run any Epicosm processes
-  --stop         Stop all Epicosm processes.
+  --stop         Stop all Epicosm processes
-  --shutdown_db  Stop all Epicosm processes and shut down MongoDB.
+  --shutdown_db  Stop all Epicosm processes and shut down MongoDB
-  --log          Create a logfile rather than printing progress to terminal.
+  --log          Create a log file rather than printing progress to terminal
 ```

-Examples
+For example:

 A single harvest:
 `python epicosm.py --harvest`

-Harvest once a week, with a renewed user_list:
+Harvest once a week, with a refreshed user_list:
 `python epicosm.py --harvest --refresh --repeat 7`

-Harvests can take a few hours per thousand users - connection and traffic dependent.
-In order to run processes in the background, we recommend starting a `tmux` session, starting the process appended with an ampersand `&` to put it into the background, and detaching the `tmux` session.
+Harvests can take a few hours per thousand users, depending on connection speed and network traffic.
+To run the Epicosm processes in the background, freeing up your terminal, we recommend starting a `tmux` session, starting the process appended with an ampersand `&` to put it into the background, and detaching the `tmux` session.
 Putting the process into `tmux` is required if you are running a repeated session.

 <p align="center"> ••• </p>

-### 4 Natural Language Processing (Sentiment analysis)
+### 4 Sentiment analysis

-Once you have a database with tweets, you can apply sentiment analysis to each document and insert the result into MongoDB with `python epicosm_nlp.py`.
+Once you have a database with tweets, you can apply sentiment analysis to each document and add the result to each Tweet’s MongoDB record with `python epicosm_nlp.py`.

-To run, specify from the following flags:
+To run, choose from the following options:

-`--insert_groundtruth` Provide a file of groundtruth values called 'groundtruth.csv' and insert these into the local database.
+`--insert_groundtruth` Provide ground truth values (estimates of sentiment from a different source) in a file called 'groundtruth.csv' and add these to the local database

-`--liwc` Apply LIWC (Pennebaker et al 2015) analysis and append values to the local database.
-You must have a LIWC dictionary in therun folder, named "LIWC.dic".
-LIWC has around 70 categories (including posemo and negemo), but many of these will return no value because tweets are too short to provide information.
-Empty categories are not appended to the database. **Note: the LIWC package is broken and cannot deal with its own dictionary.
-If it comes across phrasal entries it throws a key error.
-In LIWC 2015, most of these are variations on the word 'like' ('we like', 'they like', 'not like'), but the words 'like', 'not' 'we' are already in categories, and the phrasal categories have the same metrics anyway!
-You will need to clean your dictionary with the script in src called `cleanLIWC.sh`.
+`--liwc` Apply LIWC (Pennebaker et al 2015) analysis and append the results to the local database.
+You must have a LIWC dictionary (named “LIWC.dic”) in the directory you are running Epicosm in.
+LIWC has around 70 categories, including positive emotion (posemo) and negative emotion (negemo), but many of these will return no value because the short Tweets do not include words in these categories.
+Empty categories are not appended to the database.

 `--labmt` Apply labMT (Dodds & Danforth 2011) analysis and append values to the local database.
-LabMT provides a single positive - negative metric, ranging from -1 to 1 (1 being positive sentiment, 0 being neutral, -1 being negative).
+LabMT provides a single score, ranging from -1 to 1 (1 being most positive sentiment, 0 being neutral, -1 being most negative).

 `--vader` Apply VADER (Hutto & Gilbert 2014) analysis and append values to the local database.
 VADER returns 4 metrics: positive, neutral, negative and compound.
-See their documentation for details.
+See the VADER documentation for details.

 `--textblob` Apply TextBlob (github: @sloria) analysis and append values to the local database.
-TextBlob provides a single positive - negative metric, ranging from -1 to 1 (1 being positive sentiment, 0 being neutral, -1 being negative).
+TextBlob provides a single score, ranging from -1 to 1 (1 being most positive sentiment, 0 being neutral, -1 being most negative).

 The results of these analyses will be appended to each tweet's record, under the field "epicosm", and stored in MongoDB.

 <p align="center"> ••• </p>

 ### 5 Data and other outputs
-The primary data is the database stored in MongoDB.
-Epicosm will create a DB called `twitter_db`, and collections called `tweets`, `follows` and `pseudofeed`.
+The primary data are stored in the MongoDB database.
+Epicosm will create a data base called `twitter_db`, and collections called `tweets`, `follows` and `pseudofeed`.
 You can interact with MongoDB on the command line with `mongo`.
-To view and interact with the database using a GUI we find that [Robo 3T](https://robomongo.org/) works very well.
+To view and interact with the database using a graphical user interface, we find that [Robo 3T](https://robomongo.org/) works very well.

 Log files are stored in `/epicosm_logs/`.

 A backup of the entire database is stored in `/output/twitter_db/`.
 If you have MongoDB installed, this can be restored with the command

-`mongorestore [your name given to the database] [the path to the mongodump bson file]`
+`mongorestore -d [your name given to the database] [the path to the mongodump bson file]`

 for example:

 `mongorestore -d twitter_db ./output/twitter_db/tweets.bson`

-(However, please check [MongoDB documentation](https://docs.mongodb.com/manual/) as commands can change)
+Please check the [MongoDB documentation](https://docs.mongodb.com/manual/) for the most up-to-date version of the commands.

 <p align="center"> ••• </p>

 ### 6 Licence
 DynamicGenetics/Epicosm is licensed under the GNU General Public License v3.0.
-For full details, please see our [license](https://github.com/DynamicGenetics/Epicosm/blob/master/LICENSE) file.
+For details, please see the [license file](https://github.com/DynamicGenetics/Epicosm/blob/master/LICENSE).

-Epicosm is written and maintained by [Alastair Tanner](https://github.com/altanner), University of Bristol, Integrative Epidemiology Unit.
+Epicosm is written and maintained by [Dr Alastair Tanner](https://github.com/altanner) in the University of Bristol Research Software Engineering team.